cadia-lvl/punctuation-prediction/punctuation_package/README.md

 # README

 # Punctuation Prediction
 A python package that punctuates Icelandic text.
 The input data is unpunctuated text and punctuated text is returned.
 The user can choose between three different punctuation models, an ELECTRA Transformer, a seq2seq Transformer and a bidirectional RNN ([Punctuator 2](www.github.com/ottokart/punctuator2)) in Tensorflow 2.
-We've written a paper on this topic and sent it to Interspeech.
-TODO: Add link to paper if it gets published.

 # Table of Contents
 - [Installation](#installation)